Eye of the Erime

 • Created and implemented player HUD elements

-• Helped puzzle designers test puzzles for user experience and player communication
+• Assisted puzzle designers test puzzles for user experience and player communication

-• Provided feedback on puzzles and level design that needed improvements to user experience and player communication
+• Provided feedback on puzzles and level design that improved user experience and player communication

 • Playtested each puzzle and assessed their level of challenge at each point in the game